A delicious party dip, appetizer or dessert, this homemade easy Italian cannoli filling dip recipe takes just 15 minutes.

 Homemade Easy Italian Cannoli Filling Dip Recipe

 is the same filling in the Italian Cannoli Pastry dessert everyone enjoys.
 Sometimes we just want to enjoy the filling of a cannoli.
-This can be the perfect party dip.
+You can serve this easy to make filling for any holiday, on game day or any special occasion.

 When time is short, making cannoli filling dip is much easier and faster than having to make a traditional cannoli.
 Though today there are many markets that sell unfilled cannoli shells if you really want to have a cannoli pastry.